nrfconnect/sdk-nrf/doc/nrf/protocols/wifi/debugging.rst

 Software
 ********

-The scope of this section is limited to the nRF70 driver, WPA supplicant and networking stack.
+The scope of this section is limited to the nRF Wi-Fi driver, WPA supplicant and networking stack.

 Enable debug features
 =====================

-The nRF70 driver, WPA supplicant, and networking stack have debug features that can be enabled to help debug issues.
+The nRF Wi-Fi driver, WPA supplicant, and networking stack have debug features that can be enabled to help debug issues.

 You can enable debug features by using Zephyr's configuration :ref:`snippets` feature.